Hyper-Hermitian Weyl Double Copy

 \subsection{Overview of the Weyl double copy}

-In the present subsection, we provide the procedure for constructing double copy examples.
-In this and subsequent sections, for notation and conventions, we follow the Penrose and Rindler classical book \cite{Penrose:1986ca}.
-Thus we first recall some general aspects of the Weyl double copy following mainly \cite{Luna:2018dpt}.
+In the present subsection, we provide the procedure for constructing double-copy examples.
+In this and subsequent sections, for notation and conventions, we follow the Penrose and Rindler classic book \cite{Penrose:1986ca}.
+Thus, we first recall some general aspects of the Weyl double copy following mainly ref. \cite{Luna:2018dpt}.
 Consider the Weyl curvature $\Psi_{ABCD}$ with the symmetry property $\Psi_{ABCD} = \Psi_{(ABCD)}$, where $A = (0,1)$ is a spinorial index.
 In the Weyl double copy, the Weyl curvature can be written as

-In general the Maxwell field strength spinors $\Phi^{(1)}_{AB}$ and $\Phi^{(2)}_{AB}$ are different, in the single copy they are equal.
-Then eq. \eqref{WDC2} expresses the relationship between Einstein and Maxwell solutions.
+In general, the Maxwell field strength spinors $\Phi^{(1)}{AB}$ and $\Phi^{(2)}{AB}$ are different; in the single copy, there is only one Maxwell spinor.
+Then, eq.~\eqref{WDC2} expresses the relationship between Einstein and Maxwell solutions.
 We propose a family of $\Phi$ functions that we will use in the rest of the paper which is given by

-for all $r \in \mathbb R$ and where $A$, $B_r$ and $C_r$ are constants.
-Moreover, $\Phi$ is a solution of the wave equation We note that we can change $u \leftrightarrow v$, $x \leftrightarrow y$ in $\Phi$ and it will still satisfy eq. \eqref{eqDeOnda}.
-These types of properties are observed for example in \cite{Brown:2023zxm}.
+for all $r \in \mathbb R$, where $A$, $B_r$ and $C_r$ are constants.
+Moreover, $\Phi$ is a solution of the wave equation We note that we can change $u \leftrightarrow v$, $x \leftrightarrow y$ in $\Phi$ and it will still satisfy eq.~\eqref{eqDeOnda}.
+These types of properties are observed for example in ref. \cite{Brown:2023zxm}.
 To obtain the Maxwell tensor field we use the spinorial formalism.
 We have that the 'spinorial vierbein' $\sigma^{\mu}_{A A'}$ satisfies the relation

 where $\varepsilon_{AB}$ and $\varepsilon_{A'B'}$ are the Levi-Civita symbols in two dimensions.